Available on Prime, Super Prime, and DSCR

 Write to us, we will contact you within 30 minutes.

-24 hours
+24 hr

-24 hours
+24 hr

-Eligibility for an ITIN mortgage is generally open to individuals who have an ITIN instead of a Social Security number.
-This includes undocumented immigrants, foreign nationals working in the U.S., and other non-resident aliens who earn income in the U.S.
+ITIN mortgages are available to any individual with an ITIN, instead of a Social Security number.
+This includes foreign nationals working in the U.S. and other non-resident aliens who earn income in the U.S.

-The documentation required typically includes a valid ITIN, proof of steady income and employment, credit history (or alternative credit documentation), and a down payment.
+The documentation required for an ITIN mortgage typically includes a valid ITIN, proof of steady income and employment, credit history (or alternative credit documentation), and a down payment.
 The specific requirements can vary depending on the lender.

 Yes, ITIN mortgages can help individuals build their credit history in the United States, similar to how traditional mortgages impact credit scores.